hudsonvalleydigitalnetwork/hasviolet/README.md

 - 'cfg' config files
 - 'development' code under development that could do dangerous things
 - 'docs' Home of RTFM
-- 'server' all code for running WebGUI service
+- 'server/static' all files used by running WebGUI service

-# To-Do

-- Change "channels" via WebUI

 Party on!